Ditch the paper and plastic

 What in the heck is BYOB?

 Bring Your Own Bag is a program where we charge $.5 for small and medium paper bags and $.10 for large paper bags and funnel those funds directly to the Woodstock Area Community Food Shelf.
-We have collected as of December 2017 almost $3,000 for the Food Shelf for use in their operations.
+Since we launched the program in 2016, we’ve collected thousands of dollars for the Food Shelf for use in their operations.
 Whether it be monies to purchase new coolers or new fixtures or using some of the monies to purchase fresh produce, the BYOB campaign has been an important financial resource for the Food Shelf.

 What’s Our Vision